saebekassebil/subito/README.md

 Subito is a JavaScript library for music engraving.
 It strives to render beautiful music scores, while maintaining a good level of performance.
 Subito is the main project of the *Subito Project* which aims at providing a full musical understanding to the web.
-It includes *Teoria.js*, a robust music theory framework, MusicJSON which is a port of the MusicXML language to the more simple and lightweight JSON.
+It includes *teoria.js*, a robust music theory framework, *MusicJSON* which is a port of the MusicXML language to the more simple and lightweight JSON.
 Futhermore a *fontviewer* side-project is available for listing all available glyphs in a SVG font file.

-I'm far from even having a somewhat functional framework, but the code is constantly improving, and hopefully this might end up quite functional someday.
+I'm far from having an even somewhat functional framework, but the code is constantly improving, and hopefully it might end up quite functional.

 ## Installation

-You'll need the *mingler* and *jake* (and optionally *colors*) NPM packages, this shold be easy to install with `npm install` at the project root.
+You'll need the *mingler* and *jake* (and optionally *colors* and *uglify-js*) NPM packages, this shold be easy to install with `npm install` at the project root.

 Clone the repository, fetch submodules and install dependencies:

     $ git clone git://github.com/saebekassebil/subito.git
+    $ cd subito
     $ git submodule init && git submodule update
     $ npm install